Get a Job Without a Four-Year College Degree

 - Get a Job without a Bachelors Degree

-Searching for a job especially when you have a limited formal education can be scary in this current economy.
-It seems that everywhere you turn you need to have a four-year degree to even be considered for a position.
-There are some positions out there (more than you think) that pay a pretty good salary, but require no higher than an associate's degree or less.
+Searching for a job, especially when you have a limited formal education can be scary in this current economy.
+It seems that everywhere you turn, you need to have a four-year degree for management to consider you for a position.
+There are some positions out there (more than you think) that pay a pretty good salary but require no higher than an Associate's degree or less.

 - Evaluate your Skills

-Determine what kinds of skills and trades that you have mastered to see how they can be applied to new fields and positions.
-If you have a certain skill set or talent, explore your options to see if there is any sort of official certification that you can get in order to have something tangible on a resume.
+Determine what kinds of skills and trades that you have mastered to understand how to apply them to new fields and positions.
+If you have a certain skill set or talent, explore your options to see if there is an official certification that you can get.
+This documentation will give you something tangible on a resume.

-After you have determined what kind of skills can make you money, see if there is any sort of adult learning program in your community or inexpensive college courses that you can take in order to perfect that skill.
+After you have determined what kind of skills can make you money, see if there are any adult learning programs in your community.
+Look for inexpensive college courses that you can take to perfect that skill.

-After those courses, you may not have a complete degree, but something to speak to your incredible talents during an interview.
+After those courses, you may not have a full degree, but you will have something that speaks to your incredible talents during an interview.

-This may seem like such a simple thing to say, but you don't have to be a businessperson to network.
-Anyone and everyone should adopt this practice in order to meet relevant and powerful people in your field to open up opportunities when it comes to job positions.
+It may seem like a simple thing to say, but you don't have to be a businessperson to network.
+Anyone and everyone should adopt this practice to meet relevant and powerful people in your field who can open up opportunities when it comes to job positions.

 Get involved in career circles with online networking, and attend events in your local community.
-You can seek out individuals that are beneficial to get to know, and who may help you get a job in the future.
+You can seek out individuals who would be beneficial to get to know, and who may help you get a job in the future.
 Additionally, you could hand out networking cards at the functions you attend.

 - Get Creative

-If you have an idea for a job position or a business, get in touch with the right people to make those ideas happen.
-Sometimes you have to gather your courage to make things happen in order to create a job for yourself.
-Talking to business owners or investors about your ideas for a job position in conjunction with your newly accumulated networking contacts may just be the right formula for you to get hired!
+If you have an idea for a job position or a business, get in touch with the right people to make those ideas materialize.
+Sometimes you have to gather your courage to make things happen to create a job for yourself.
+Talking to business owners or investors about your ideas for a job position and discussions with newly accumulated networking contacts may be the right formula to get you hired!

 - Well Paying Jobs without Four-Year Degrees

-Some of the jobs listed below require two-year college degrees.
-However, most can be completed through community colleges for a very low price compared to a university.
-Also, some of the positions rely on skills or on-site training.
-Take a look at some of the types of jobs that you can get to see if something sticks out for you.
+The jobs listed below require two-year college degrees.
+However, most can be completed through community colleges for a meager price compared to a university.
+Also, some positions rely on skills or on-site training.
+Take a look at these jobs to see if something is of interest to you.
 Of course these salary estimates will vary depending upon your location and other factors.

 - Dental Hygienist: With an average salary of $65,000 and only a two-year degree required, this is a very good investment.